 Two types of conferences are held throughout the year.
-Parent-teacher conferences are held to discuss students' progress, particularly early in the year, and in the 3rd quarter, celebrating successes and identifying learning goals.
+Parent-teacher conferences are held to discuss students' progress, Reports, celebrating successes and identifying learning goals.

 Student-led Conferences are a time for students to show parents their year-long learning, and how they use their knowledge and skills from different subject areas.
 This is an important event during the year, as it allows the child an opportunity to reflect on their goals and what they have accomplished.